 Method 3 of 3

-Another way to create desktop shortcut by creating shortcut to program executable
+Another way to create a desktop shortcut by creating a shortcut to program executable

 NOTE: Program Files (x86) folder appears only in the x64 type of Windows.
 If you’re on x86 Windows 10, all programs must be under Program Files unless you changed the default installation directory or moved a program to another drive.

-Desktop shortcuts to programs can also be created using the New Shortcut wizard but we are not discussing it here as it’s more complicated than above mentioned methods.
+Desktop shortcuts to programs can also be created using the New Shortcut wizard, but we are not discussing it here as it’s more complicated than the methods mentioned above.